Thames Valley Police has made several arrests following a protest at the Arla Foods site in Aylesbury.

 Officers attended the scene following reports that protestors entered the site on Samian Way at around 5.50am, which affected operations.

-Protest removal teams were utilised and 17 people have been arrested.
-They remain in custody at this time.
+Protest removal teams were utilised and 23 people have been arrested.
+They remain in police custody.

 “Thames Valley Police respects the right for peaceful protest but will take action when protest activity infringes on others going about their lawful business.

-“Protestors have now left the site, patrols will continue in the area at this time.”
+“Protestors have now left the site and patrols will continue in the area.”